 The primary air inlet holes allow the proper amount of air to mix with the gas.
 This provides a clean burning flame.
-Keep these holes clear of dust, dirt, lint, and pet hair.
+Keep these holes clear of dust, dirt, and lint.
 Clean these air inlet holes prior to each heating season.
 Blocked air holes will create soot.
-We recommend that you clean the unit every three months during operation and have heater inspected yearly by a qualified service person.
+We recommend that you clean the unit every 2,500 hours of operation or every three months.